Axemt/away/README.md

 ## Usage

-### Obtaining local proxies
+### Using existing functions
-Get or build a function proxy to an OpenFaaS function.
+Get or build a function proxy to an existing OpenFaaS function.
 For example, for a `fibonacci` function deployed in OpenFaaS:

 1. Create a `FaasConnection`:
 ```python